All Episodes

 We're not going to martyr the guy.

-And if we can't prove that he's dead, if we don't have any evidence and just it's it's just easier all the way around here.
+And if we can't prove that he's dead, if we don't have any evidence, and just it's just easier all the way around here.

-If uh if we and if if we ended up with killing bin Laden with proof, uh the Democrats would lose a whole nother argument.
+And if we ended up with killing Bin Laden with proof, the Democrats would lose a whole nother argument.

-I've even I've just seen some people saying, speculating today that bin Laden resurfacing now helps Republicans.
+I've just seen some people saying, speculating today that Bin Laden resurfacing now helps Republicans.

-What what this is, you know, and when bin Laden came out and endorsed John Kerry, well, that's a different matter.
+And when Bin Laden came out and endorsed John Kerry, well, that's a different matter.

 You know, like a week before the election, came out with his Democrat talking points.

-Uh And I still think that was a Carl Rove creation.
+And I still think that was a Karl Rove creation.

 I think that was done on a computer.

-Well, I'm not joking about it being a Carl Rove production, but the Democrats believed that it was at the time.
+Well, I'm not joking about it being a Karl Rove production, but the Democrats believe that it was at the time.

 Steve Jobs really, really, really must have gotten hell yesterday from loyal early adopters of the Apple iPhone because he's reversed course.